Petit lac Wayagamac: Geography

 From the outlet of Petit lac Wayagamac, the Petite Rivière Bostonnais (English: Little Bostonnais River) runs 4.4 km (measured by water) before emptying into Lake Wayagamac (southeast side).
 Lake Wayagamac in turn empties from the west into the Little Bostonnais River which is approximately 10.6 km long (measured by water), between the Wayagamac lake dam and the mouth of the river which flows into the Saint-Maurice River at the southern limit of the town of La Tuque (just south of the airport).
 From the outlet of Petit lac Wayagamac, the water from the Petite rivière Bostonnais flows over 23.6 km, 8.6 km of which cross Lake Wayagamac from east to west.

 Toponymy

 According to Father G. Lemoine, the expression "waweia gamak" is akin to the Algonquin language, and means "at the round lake".
-For father Joseph-Étienne Guinard, waiagamak, put for wawiagamaw, has the meaning of a round lake.
-Yet its shape is more triangular than round.
-This name, in the form of Wayagamack was mentioned in 1876 in one of the reports of the surveyor Télésphore Chavigny De La Chevrotière.
-From 1913, Wayagamack identified a pulp and paper factory established in Trois-Rivières.

 The toponym "Petit lac Wayagamac" was officially registered on December 5, 1968, in the Place Names Bank of the Commission de toponymie du Québec.

 In addition, Kruger, in partnership with the Société générale de financement du Québec (SGF Rexfor), acquired the Kruger Wayagamack plant in 2001.
 This plant is located on Île-de-la-Potherie, at Trois-Rivières.